niceandserious/crafty-vagrant/README.md

 4. Launch vagrant: `vagrant up`

 ...and hopefully you should be ready to go!
-The webserver should now be accessible from http://app.local/
+The webserver should now be accessible from `http://app.local/`.
+If Craft backups are present in `/app/craft/storage/backups`, the most recent one should automatically have been used to populate the database.
+Otherwise, you can install Craft by going to [http://app.local/admin/](http://app.local/admin/)

 ## System Package include